Home/Tools/Color Picker

 Frequently Asked Questions

-What is the difference between HEX, RGB, HSL, and HSV?
+What is the difference between HEX, RGB, HSL, and HSV color formats?

-HEX is a hexadecimal representation of RGB values (e.g., #FF5733).
-RGB uses three numbers (0-255) for red, green, and blue channels.
-HSL (Hue, Saturation, Lightness) is more intuitive for humans as it separates color hue from intensity.
-HSV (Hue, Saturation, Value) is similar to HSL but uses Value instead of Lightness, which can be more intuitive for certain color selections.
+HEX uses a six-digit hexadecimal code (like #FF5733) to represent colors, commonly used in web design and CSS.
+RGB defines colors using three numbers from 0-255 for red, green, and blue channels.
+HSL (Hue, Saturation, Lightness) separates the color hue from its intensity, making it more intuitive for designers.
+HSV (Hue, Saturation, Value) is similar to HSL but uses Value instead of Lightness, which some designers prefer for selecting vivid colors.

-How do I check if my text color has enough contrast?
+How do I check if my text and background colors meet accessibility standards?

-Use the contrast checker section of this tool.
-It calculates the contrast ratio between your selected color and both white and black text.
-WCAG 2.1 requires a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text to meet AA compliance.
+Our color picker includes a built-in WCAG contrast checker that calculates the contrast ratio between your selected color and both white and black text.
+According to WCAG 2.1 guidelines, normal text requires a minimum contrast ratio of 4.5:1 for AA compliance and 7:1 for AAA compliance.
+Large text (18pt or 14pt bold) needs at least 3:1 for AA compliance.
+The tool displays pass or fail badges for each standard.